jsm8989/vesicles_iii/lab_notes.md

 - NB the focus on the 60x did not seem as nice, and the light distribution on the 10x was not very uniform.
 - In terms of getting pixel:micron out of these, I expect I could find the diameters in pixels using eg ImageJ.
 Would expect them to be the same for all frame sizes I think, but different across objectives and magnifications.
 - Try to estimate the uncertainty each time!

+Leica time:
+- took some images of varying pinhole size on the same vesicle
+- took some trying to vary the objective - did notice that overall the Leica images are only any good with an oil objective, which (a) makes it harder to try different NA and (b) makes it harder to compare vesicles across scopes.
+Again I ask, why we don't just attach a different camera to the leica and use the temika functionality as this would make life a lot easier.
+This week may be good as the Nikon (and the Leica) are barely booked...
+- Got a couple of vesicles which I think I also then got on the Nikons, but we will have to see.
+My default Nikon objective is the 20x0.75NA which is obviously different to those on the Leica, so might affect direct comparison between the two.
+- Once again, the Nikon epi images weren't great, will still try and analyse them!
+- Also, it seems that files of size >~4.2GB don't want to be copied onto my USB, which is really annoying for the ~4 lif files I need to get across to cicutagroup/jsm89...

+Small microfluidics progress:
+- was wondering whether to try and use the DLW again today for the same design; then realised I have an old Si wafer version of it!
+- So cut out the PDMS, bonded it happily to a slide, and... realised I had forgotten to punch the inlet holes
+- Either way, checked it on the scope (10x), and it looked pretty good but not great.
+Lots of gaps and stuff.
+Unclear if that's in the bonding or the exposure in the Si.
+At least can hope one on that wafer is good (or that it was the bonding) and take it to Timo later in the week for the EVOS!
+- See microfluidics_latest.movie (which is 11.2GB... defo not needed) for a quick film of it, might be good for presentation.